 “White horse” waves roll in, making their unforgettable background soundscape as holidaymakers stroll seemingly endless beaches.

-Children build sandcastles adorned with seashells and happily bury their parents up to their necks in sand – that enchanting, hilarity-filled pastime of youth.
+Children build sandcastles adorned with seashells and happily bury their parents up to their necks in the sand – that enchanting, hilarity-filled pastime of youth.

 Meanwhile, the park is noted also for its endangered species.